brunoasm/TaxReformer/README.md

 `-p` or `--gnparser` Path to GNparser executable.
 Not needed if it is on `$PATH`

 `-o` or `--overwrite` Overwrite taxonomic information if available.
-Without this flag, the program skips records that already have it.
+Without this flag, the program skips records that already have updated genus or species names.

 `-g` or `--genus-search` Use this if you want to ignore species names and search for genera only